Summertime Fishing on the Gulf Coast

 Question: What type of baits do you use?

 Day: We primarily fish with live baits, like white grunts (locally known as ruby lip grunts), vermilion snapper or blue runners.
 When we finish fishing for grouper, everyone on the boat also will have their limit of red snapper.
-If they don’t, we stop on some artificial reefs on the way into port and finish-out our limit.
+If they Click to enlargedon’t, we stop on some artificial reefs on the way into port and finish-out our limit.
 On a good day, we’ll catch five or six grouper, a good number of scamps, our limit of red snapper and some triggerfish and white snapper.
 We often can catch amberjacks on the same hard bottom where we catch the grouper and the snapper.
 When you’re fishing live bait on these deep-water bottom spots, you’ll catch grouper, scamp, amberjacks and occasionally a big triggerfish.
 We also keep a drift line out while we’re bottom fishing and often take big king mackerel, dolphin and wahoo.
+Click to enlarge

 Question: Are there any other types of trips you run?